-ACADEMIC REGULATIONS FOR B. TECH (LATERAL ENTRY SCHEME)

-FROM THE AY 2020-2021
+18. ACADEMIC REGULATIONS FOR B.TECH (LATERAL ENTRY SCHEME) FROM THE AY 2022-2023

-18. Eligibility for award of B. Tech.
+18.1.
+Eligibility for award of B. Tech.
 Degree (LES)

-- 18.1 The LES students after securing admission shall pursue a course of study for not less than three academic years and not more than six academic years. - 18.2 The student shall register for 120 credits and secure 120 credits with CGPA \geq 5 from SECOND year through FOURTH year B. Tech programme (LES) for the award of B. Tech degree.

-- 18.3 The students, who fail to fulfill the requirement for the award of the degree in six academic years from the year of admission, shall forfeit their seat in B. Tech - 18.4 The attendance requirements of B. Tech.
+- 1. The LES students after securing admission shall pursue a course of study for not less than three academic years and not more than six academic years. - 2.
+The student shall register for 120 credits and secure 120 credits with CGPA \geq 5 from SECOND year through FOURTH year B. Tech programme (LES) for the award of B. Tech degree. - 3.
+The students, who fail to fulfill the requirement for the award of the degree in six academic years from the year of admission, shall forfeit their seat in B. Tech - 4.
+The attendance requirements of B. Tech.
 (Regular) shall be applicable to B. Tech (LES).

-18.5 Promotion rule
+18.2 Promotion rules

-S. No. Promotion Conditions to be fulfilled i Second year first semester to Second year second semester Regular course of study of Second year first semester. ii Second year second semester to Third year first semester (i) Regular course of study of Second year second semester. (ii) Must have secured at least 50% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not. iii Third year first semester to Third year second semester Regular course of study of Third year first semester. iv Third year second semester to Fourth year first semester (i) Regular course of study of Third year second semester.(ii) Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not. v Fourth year first semester to Fourth year second semester Regular course of study of Fourth year first semester.
+S. No. Promotion Conditions to be fulfilled 1.
+Second year first semester to Second year second semester Regular course of study of Second year first semester.
+2. Second year second semester to Third year first semester (i) Regular course of study of Second year second semester. (ii) Must have secured at least 60% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+3. Third year first semester to Third year second semester Regular course of study of Third year first semester.
+4. Third year second semester to Fourth year first semester (i) Regular course of study of Third year second semester. (ii) Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+5. Fourth year first semester to Fourth year second semester Regular course of study of Fourth year first semester.

-18.6 All the other regulations as applicable to B. Tech.
-FOUR (4) - year degree course (Regular) will hold good for B. Tech.
-(Lateral Entry Scheme).
+- 5. All the other regulations as applicable to B. Tech.
+FOUR (4) year degree course (Regular) will hold good for B. Tech.
+(Lateral Entry Scheme). - 6.
+LES students are not eligible for 2-year B. Tech Diploma Certificate.

-18.7 Punishment for Malpractice
+18.3 Punishment for Malpractice